|

 said the singer wanted to demolish the house in order to make way for formal gardens.
 In

--the panels denial was not issued within the required
+the lawsuit, the singer claims: -the panels denial was not issued within the required

 65 days from the date the application was filed and, therefore, approval is granted by

--the house has no historic or architectural significance
+default. -the house has no historic or architectural significance

-and is on the historic districts boundary line.
+and is on the historic districts boundary line. -some commission members prejudged the application, which

--the panel was influenced by public pressure and the
+proposed an appropriate alternative use of the site. -the panel was influenced by public pressure and the

+celebrity status of the owner.
 The lawsuit, filed Nov.
 18 in Stamford Superior Court,

 seeks approval of the "certificate of approval."
 Historic District Commission